bootUR: An R Package for Bootstrap Unit Root Tests: Introduction

 Adhering to the four points of our philosophy not only requires thoughts on how to implement the tests and design the API, but it also requires a careful choice of the appropriate statistical methods.
 We therefore first consider the problem from a statistical point of view in Section \ref{sec:URT}, where we discuss the unit root test for single time series and multiple time series, and in Section \ref{sec:boot}, where we discuss the bootstrap methods.
 We then continue with the package's implementation in Section \ref{sec:package}.
-Section \ref{sec:applications} uses two empirical applications to compare \pkg{bootUR}'s unit root functions to implementations in other \proglang{R} packages and illustrate its usefulness for practitioners.
+Section \ref{sec:applications} uses three empirical applications to compare \pkg{bootUR}'s unit root functions to implementations in other \proglang{R} packages and illustrate its usefulness for practitioners.
 Section \ref{sec:summary} concludes.
+Appendix \ref{appendix:simstudy} contains a simulation study of the finite sample performance of the methods included in the package.

-\section{Unit Root Tests}
+\section{Unit root tests}

 We first discuss unit root tests for individual time series (Section \ref{subsec:iURT}), followed by testing multiple series for unit roots (Section \ref{subsec:mURT}).
 In our discussion, paralleling \citet{SmeekesWijler20}, we do not focus on theory, but on the issues that arise for practitioners when implementing these tests on their time series.
 For a more extensive and theoretical overview of unit root testing, we refer the interested reader to \cite{Choi15}.